-The TPP and PDP are updated as the project prepares for clinical Phase 1.
+The TPP and PDP are updated as the project prepares the planning for clinical Phase 1.
 The PDP should include new information from the characterisation and process activities and data generated in pre-clinical studies.
-It should also include details of the preparation for the Phase 1, First-In-Human (FIH) study, with its design (population,doses, schedule etc.) or a synopsis of the protocol.
+It should also include details of the preparation for the Phase 1, First-In-Human (FIH) study, with its design (population, doses, schedule etc.) or a synopsis of the protocol.
 It should also include other Phase 1 studies, if planned.
 The Gantt chart and budget are updated.

 The assays selected for quality control and characterisation are developed, together with target specifications, for identity, potency, purity, etc. These quality parameters of the substance and the product are referred to a Bill of Testing (BoT), or Quality Target Product Profile (QTPP).